Jimmy Buffett: Musical style

-Buffett called his music "drunken Caribbean rock 'n' roll".
+Buffett said his music is "drunken Caribbean rock 'n' roll".
 He has also described his music as follows:

 It's pure escapism is all it is...I'm not the first one to do it, nor shall I probably be the last.
 But I think it's really a part of the human condition that you've got to have some fun.
 You've got to get away from whatever you do to make a living or other parts of life that stress you out.
 I try to make it at least 50/50 fun to work and so far it's worked out.

 In 1989, a music critic in The Washington Post described Buffett's music as a combination of "tropical languor with country funkiness into what some [have] called the Key West sound, or Gulf-and-western."
 The name "Gulf-and-western" derives from elements in Buffett's early music including musical influence from country, along with lyrical themes from the coast of the Gulf of Mexico.
 It is a play on the form of "Country & Western" and Gulf+Western is the former parent company of Paramount Pictures.

 In 2020, The Associated Press described Buffett's sound as a "special Gulf Coast blend of country, pop, folk and rock, topped by Buffett's swaying voice.
 Few can mix steelpans, trombones and pedal steel guitar so effortlessly."